Skip to main content

 Contact: Jennifer Andberg, 202-205-1819

-USITC Makes Determinations In Five-Year (Sunset) Review Concerning Uncovered Innerspring Units from China, South Africa, and Vietnam [CORRECTION]
+USITC Makes Determinations in Five-Year (Sunset) Reviews Concerning Utility Scale Wind Towers from Canada, Indonesia, South Korea and Vietnam

-The U.S. International Trade Commission (Commission or USITC) today determined that revoking the existing antidumping duty orders on uncovered innerspring units from China, South Africa, and Vietnam would be likely to lead to continuation or recurrence of material injury within a reasonably foreseeable time.
+The U.S. International Trade Commission (Commission or USITC) today determined that revoking the existing revocation of the antidumping duty orders on utility scale wind towers from Canada, Indonesia, South Korea, and Vietnam and countervailing duty orders on Utility Scale Wind Towers from Canada and Vietnam would likely lead to continuation or recurrence of material injury within a reasonably foreseeable time.

-As a result of the Commission’s affirmative determinations, the existing orders on imports of these products from China, South Africa, and Vietnam will remain in place.
+As a result of the Commission’s affirmative determinations, the existing orders on imports of this product from Canada, Indonesia, South Korea and Vietnam will remain in place.

 Chair Amy A. Karpel and Commissioners David S. Johanson and Jason E. Kearns voted in the affirmative.